OneUptime/oneuptime/js-sdk/README.md

 // In a FrontEnd Environment
 import { Logger } from 'fyipe';

-// In a Node Environment
+// In a Backend Environment
 const { Logger } = require('fyipe');

-// in a Node Environment with ES6 import Fyipe from 'fyipe';
+// in a Backend Environment with ES6 import Fyipe from 'fyipe';
 const { Logger } = Fyipe;